clue/reactphp-ndjson/README.md

 $stream->close();
 ```

-For more details, see React's
+For more details, see ReactPHP's
 [`WritableStreamInterface`](https://github.com/reactphp/stream#writablestreaminterface).

 ## Install